Exploring the Google Search Engine

 It was not fun, but you remain focused on your goal to purchase a new

-8. If I enter a name like Washington, the Google web search engine gives a bounty hits.
+7. When I enter a name like Washington, the Google web search engine gives a bounty hits.

 Read the Phrase searches.